susimsek/joke-app/README.md

-# joke-app
+# Spring Boot Jokes Api
-Joke App for Spring Boot
+This Spirng Boot Web Aplication displays a random Chuck Norris Joke on the index.